- What is a diploma / degree mill?

 meaning critics who lump all into one basket.
 Thus, if in doubt, review the previous criteria listed and what follows.
 It

-traditional (online) or distance education institution, should include information that has come to be regarded as the HALLMARK
+(online) or distance education institution, should include information that has come to be regarded as the HALLMARK of legitimate

 b.
 Whether it is clearly non-profit or for-profit